SS Exodus: Voyage to Palestine

 As a packet boat President Warfield had been certificated to carry 540 passengers.
 In the war she had been converted to provide berths for 605 troops.
 But more than 4,500 Jewish refugees arrived in Sète.
 Haganah issued them with 2,000 forged passports, with visas for Colombia, with which French immigration officers allowed them to embark on President Warfield.
-Each passport was used more than once in the same boarding, which a crewman collecting them and passing them back to refugees still waiting in the queue.
-Haganah secured the immigration officers' co-operation with bottles of Cognac and a group of Jewish young women to keep them occupied.
+Each passport was used more than once in the same boarding, with a crewman collecting them and passing them back to refugees still waiting in the queue.
+Haganah secured the immigration officers' co-operation with bottles of alcohol and a group of Jewish young women to keep them occupied.

-According to Israeli historian Aviva Halamish, the ship was never meant to "sneak out toward the shores of Palestine," but rather "to burst openly through the blockade, by dodging and swiftly nipping through, beaching herself on a sand bank and letting off her cargo of immigrants at the beach."
+According to Israeli historian Aviva Halamish, the ship was never meant to "sneak out toward the shores of Palestine", but rather "to burst openly through the blockade, by dodging and swiftly nipping through, beaching herself on a sand bank and letting off her cargo of immigrants at the beach."
 The ship was too large and unusual to go unnoticed.
 Even as people began boarding the ship at the port of Sète near Montpellier, a Royal Air Force aircraft circled overhead and a Royal Navy warship waited a short distance out at sea.

-President Warfield left Sète sometime between two and four in the morning of July 11, 1947 claiming to be bound for Istanbul.
+President Warfield left Sète sometime between two and four in the morning of July 11, 1947, claiming to be bound for Istanbul.
 She carried 4,515 refugees including 1,600 men, 1,282 women, and 1,017 young people and 655 teenagers.
 Palmach (Haganah's military wing) captain Ike Aronowicz was her Captain and Haganah commissioner Yossi Harel commanded the operation.
 The ship was manned by a crew of some 35 volunteers, mostly American Jews.